iFralex/Rompecabezas/README.md

 ## 1. Unity Engine:

 The game is developed using the Unity game engine, which provides a robust platform for creating interactive 2D and 3D applications.
+The latest tested version for which the game works totally is: Unity 2021-3-4f1

 ## 2. Gameplay Mechanics: